 … to make your room feel less like a temporary stay, and more like what it truly is, your sparkly new home!

 It’s best to move anything you won’t be using to places you won’t be going.
 Also store bed linen and towels under the bed – wrap them in plastic to keep them clean – and wham! you’ve just freed up some more space!
 Potentially, hotel staff will also remove excess items if you ask them to.

 As creatures we also need our comforts.
 So if possible, prepare a package with everything for your quarantine before you leave Hong Kong, and have it delivered to your hotel on the day of your arrival.
 Bring everything you know you will need, but also:

 Laptops trade comfort for portability, and let’s face it, you’re not going anywhere.
 So, bring in your desk chair along with an external monitor so you can keep your chin up!

 9. Extend your desk

-Hotel desks tend to be devised with dwarf guests in mind.
+Hotel desks tend to be devised with guests of a short stature in mind.
 So rather than getting jolted with pixel bliss from close-screen proximity, extend the depth of your desk with your suitcase (plus some prettification panels you pillaged earlier).
 This way you’ll be at a comfortable distance from your screen, and retain your eyesight for when you’re released back into the wild.

 10. Deliver the yums